-In 1920, a whaling station was established at Port Hobron, on Sitkalidak Island across from the village of Old Harbor, employing some residents until 1936 when it was abandoned.
 In 1925, the first American school was established in Old Harbor, previous to that a system of church elders provided education for young people wanting to learn to read and write in both Slavonic and Alutiiq.
-In 1964, the Good Friday earthquake and resulting tsunami destroyed the community, only two homes and the church remained standing.
+The Russian Orthodox Church at Old Harbor was built in 1953 by locals according to traditional Alaskan Russian Orthodox church architecture.
+The church was named for the Three Saints: Basil the Great, Gregory the Theologian, and John Chrysostom.
+Originally, only low-pitched gable roofs covered the sanctuary, nave, and narthex, and the three onion domes with Orthodox crosses were added later.
+In 1964, the Good Friday earthquake and resulting tsunami destroyed the community, only two homes and the Russian Orthodox Church remained standing.
 The community was rebuilt in the same location.
 In 1971, the Alaska Native Land Claims Settlement Act was passed by the U.S. Congress and in 1973 the Old Harbor Native Corporation was formed.
-Today, many Old Harbor residents still live a traditional subsistence lifestyle, smoking, drying and pickling fish, harvesting berries, gathering seagull eggs, kelp, shellfish, sea urchins and octopus, and hunting for ducks, ptarmigan, goats, deer, seals, and sea lions.
+Today, many Old Harbor residents still live a traditional subsistence lifestyle, catching salmon to preserve by smoking, drying and pickling, harvesting berries, gathering bird eggs, kelp, shellfish, sea urchins and octopus, and hunting for ducks, ptarmigan, goats, deer, seals, and sea lions.
+See a short video on the earthquake at Old Harbor here.
 Read more here and here.
-See a short video on the earthquake at Old Harbor here.
 Explore more of Old Harbor here: